akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold had not risen from his chair.
 When Beatrice came inside, he looked at the goose, then at his daughter, and his eyes were hollow.

-"My tired arms are of little use to a younger King," he said.
+‘My tired arms are of little use to a younger King,‘ he said.
 His voice was low and gritty.
-"A man who cannot ride to war must pay the shield-tax instead.
+‘A man who cannot ride to war must pay the shield-tax instead.
 That I can manage, just.
-But this —" he shook his head, "they took the last of our stored grain at Michaelmas.
-The King's own purveyors.
+But this —‘ he shook his head, ‘they took the last of our stored grain at Michaelmas.
+The King’s own purveyors.
 For the army in Wales.
-If they come again, the village may well starve."
+If they come again, the village may well starve.‘

 They both knew that they had nothing suitable for the King except the unthinkable.

-"We have coin enough for the present, Father," Beatrice said, her voice almost sounding confident.
-"We shall simply buy a bird for the King.
-Surely there must be at least one, one of the farm geese—"
+‘We have coin enough for the present, Father,‘ Beatrice said, her voice almost sounding confident.
+‘We shall simply buy a bird for the King.
+Surely there must be at least one, one of the farm geese—‘

 Harold shook his head.
-"Try by all means, Beatrice.
+‘Try by all means, Beatrice.
 But the Great Levy last spring stripped every manor from here to the Severn.
-What the purveyors didn't seize for the King's table, the Earl's men bought up to provision the baggage trains.
-Roger of Salisbury's clerks have been through the ledgers; they know exactly how many wings are in every yard."
+What the purveyors didn’t seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
+Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard.‘

 Her father looked at her wryly.
-"It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox."
+‘It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox.‘

 *Beatrice stared at the fire.
 Her thoughts drifted to Sir Guy.
-The man who had lied about her father's wound.
+The man who had lied about her father’s wound.
 The man who had counted her livestock.
-The man who had smiled and called her "insolent" and "foolish."
-And now the King was demanding a fowl.*
+The man who had smiled and called her ‘insolent’ and ‘foolish.‘ And now the King was demanding a fowl.*

 *She pressed her hand to her chest.
 She was already learning the cost of choices.*